Min Aung Hlaing: Domestic honors

 On 17 April 2022, Min Aung Hlaing gave himself Myanmar's two highest titles; the Thadoe Thiri Thudhamma (The Most Glorious Order of Truth) and the Thadoe Maha Thray Sithu (the Order of the Union of Myanmar).

 On 7 October 2019, the Young Men's Buddhist Association (YMBA) awarded him the title of Mingaladhamma Zawtika Dhaza and the permanent patron of the YMBA.
 On 9 December 2020, YMBA awarded him the title of Thado Thiri Agga Maha Mingalar Zawtika.

 Thai delegation with members of the State Peace and Development Council (SPDC), including Min Aung Hlaing (third from the right), Senior General Than Shwe (first from the right), Vice-Senior General Maung Aye (second from the left), Thura Shwe Mann (to the left of the middle), and Thein Sein (first from the left), at the Zeyathiri Beikman, Naypyidaw on 11 October 2010.

+Academic titles

+On 23 June 2020, the Federal Service for Military-Technical Cooperation (FSMTC) awarded an honorary medal to Min Aung Hlaing.

+On 20 August 2020, the Military University of the Ministry of Defense of the Russian Federation honoured Min Aung Hlaing the title of Honorary Professor.

+On September 4, 2020, the Institute of Oriental Studies of the Russian Academy of Sciences conferred Min Aung Hlaing an honorary doctorate for his performance in strengthening the Russia–Myanmar strategic partnership.

+On February 5, 2026, the University of Yangon awarded Min Aung Hlaing an Honorary Doctor of Public Administration degree for his efforts in maintaining stability, economic recovery, and education reform.